What Dental Treatment Can Help Fix a Fractured Jaw?

 - Difficulty speaking

-A fractured jaw may also cause breathing issues due to lack of support of the tongue.
+A fractured jaw may also cause breathing issues due to a lack of support of the tongue.
 This is especially serious and requires emergency medical attention, so call 9-1-1 if you or anyone else incurs jaw trauma and experiences subsequent breathing issues.

 A fractured jaw is tricky to treat.
 You can put a cast around a broken arm or leg; not so for your jaw.
 Luckily, many fractures are stable.
 Like with ribs, as long as the break is immobilized it has a good chance of healing correctly.